 Donor-Advised Funds: The Income Tax Act (Canada) imposes limits on a donor’s capacity to impose restrictions on charitable gifts.
 A donor may, however, at the time the gift is made and even subsequently, by agreement with the Foundation, place limits on the uses to which a gift may be put.
 Further, the donor or the donor’s designated representatives may advise the Board of the Foundation on the application of the earnings of his or her gift and the Board shall generally consider and respect such advice.
 Beyond that a donor cannot legally restrict the Foundation.

-The principal mission of the Foundation is to raise, administer and distribute earnings from funds that are held on a permanent or endowed basis.
-As a service to donors with endowed funds, the Foundation is prepared to accept from time to time the receipt and disbursement of gifts that are not intended to be held as endowment funds.
+Flow-Through Funds: The principal mission of the Foundation is to raise, administer and distribute earnings from funds that are held on a permanent or endowed basis.
+As a service to donors the Foundation is prepared to accept from time to time the receipt and disbursement of gifts that are not intended to be held as endowment funds.
 The Foundation exercises broad discretion as to whether or not to accept such gifts and may charge an administrative fee.

-The primary, but not exclusive, focus of the Foundation's activities is within the geographic area encompassed by the political boundaries of the Niagara Region, as at April 18, 2000.
+Geographic Area of Focus: The primary, but not exclusive, focus of the Foundation’s activities is within the geographic area encompassed by the political boundaries of the Regional Municipality of Niagara, as at April 18, 2000.
 It may refer a donor to another community foundation or charitable organization if it perceives that the donor will be better served by such organizations.
 The Board of Directors adopted the following policy on Feb.
-1, 2001: Whereas the resources to operate and fund the Foundation are primarily from the Niagara Peninsula, be it resolved that for donor-advised and designated funds, more than 50% of the income shall be directed to charities serving the Niagara Peninsula.
+1, 2001: Whereas the resources to operate and fund the foundation are primarily from the Niagara Peninsula, be it resolved that for donor-advised and designated funds, more than 50% of the income shall be directed to charities serving the Niagara Peninsula.”
 This policy is waived for donor-designated funds (June 2001).

-Gifts of marketable publicly traded securities shall be scrutinized and accepted by the Foundation's investment manager.
-These securities shall be sold immediately upon receipt and converted to cash.
+Publicly-traded securities: Gifts of marketable publicly traded securities shall be scrutinized and accepted by the Foundation’s investment manager.
+These securities shall be sold immediately upon receipt and converted to cash (see Interim Investment Policy).

 A donor who advises the Foundation, in confidence, of a proposed testamentary gift to the Foundation, shall be asked to provide, if possible, a copy of that section of the Will naming the Foundation.
 The donor may also wish to execute an agreement with the Foundation directing the charitable use of the proposed testamentary gift.
 The Foundation will not serve as executor of a donor’s will.